btclib-org/btclib/regtest-lab/windows.md

    ```
    generate 101
    ```
-7. in general any command line that would start with `bitcoin-cli -regtest [...]` must be typed in the console as `[...]`, as the leading `bitcoin-cli -regtest` is already assumed in the GUI environment

 To really experiment beyond easy commands, a genuine command line experience is better than the GUI.
 The command line can be used along with the GUI: just skip ponts 3 and 4, start from point 5 below.
 Else, it can be used as alternative to the GUI, but in this case the Bitcoin Core daemon must be explicitly launched (points 3 e 4 below)